blockwork-eda/blockwork/docs/tech/caching.md

     be done after the transform has run.

-After a transform is run, the output-files are stored in the cache according to thier hash, and a key-file containing each output hash is stored according to the transform hash.
+After a transform is run, the output-files are stored in the cache according to their hash, and a key-file containing each output hash is stored according to the transform hash.

 This two level scheme allows many transforms to refer to the same cached file,